PolymeshAssociation/polymesh-rest-api/README.md

 ### Signing Transactions

 There are currently two configurations that the REST API maybe configured in to sign transactions.
-When Vault is configured it will override the local signers and those values will be ignored
+When Vault is configured it will override the local signers and those values will be ignored.

 1. Local Signing:
    By using `LOCAL_SIGNERS` and `LOCAL_MNEMONICS` private keys will be initialized in memory.
 When making a transaction that requires a signer use the corresponding entry in `LOCAL_SIGNERS` (by array offset).